H7O/DB2RestAPI/README.md

 1. To do that, change the request URL to `https://localhost:<your_custom_port>/contacts/b0b0b0b0-b0b0-b0b0-b0b0-b0b0b0b0b0b0` and change the request method to `DELETE`.
 2. Fill `Content-Type` header with `application/json`.

-> **Note**: The above is an example `id` value.
-You can use any `id` value that you get from the API when you add a new record or retrieve records.
+   > The above is an example `id` value.
+Use any `id` from a previously created or retrieved record.

-3. Send the request and you should see the following JSON respons:
+3. Send the request and you should see the following JSON response:
 ```json
 {
 	"id": "b0b0b0b0-b0b0-b0b0-b0b0-b0b0b0b0b0b0",